iotaledger/stronghold.rs/runtime/README.md

-Note also that the tests in the crate allocates *a lot* more memory than an application using these runtime utilities are expected to allocate: by the principle of least priviledge only the necessary sensitive/cryptographic operations should be performed in the most restricted sandbox.
+Note also that the tests in the crate allocates *a lot* more memory than an application using these runtime utilities are expected to allocate: by the principle of least privilege only the necessary sensitive/cryptographic operations should be performed in the most restricted sandbox.

 ## Low-hanging fruit